martin-eden/EmbeddedCpp-me_Ws2812b/ReadMe.md

 I'm aware of them and intentionally decided to write my own.

 Main issue there is bad design.
 It's unlimited.
-They try to write multi-platform code in C lol.
+They are trying to write multi-platform code in C lol.
 And they are putting all the fancy color manipulation routines in their libraries.
 Neverending projects.